hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 3. This proposal (`TSS-Ledger-ID`) depends on the first two proposals and is for the integration of a threshold signature scheme into the consensus node, giving the network a ledger id that can verify ledger signatures.
 4. The `TSS-Block-Signing` proposal is everything needed to support the signing of blocks.
+5. The `TSS-Ledger-ID-Updates` proposal covers the process of resetting and transplanting ledger ids between networks.

-This  `TSS-Ledger-ID` proposal covers changes to the following elements:
+This proposal, `TSS-Ledger-ID`, covers changes to the following elements:

 * The process of generating the ledger key pair for new networks and existing networks.
 * The process of transferring the ability of the ledger to sign a message from one set of consensus nodes to another.